Mikey-E/deaddrop-js/README.md

 in the database requires cryptography.
 By serendipity, the change I implemented in the logging assignment was just that;
 cipher.ts with pad_encrypt and pad_decrypt.
 We will assume this cryptography is secure despite that in the logging assignment it was meant for proof-of-concept.
-It protects the identity of the sender of all messages in the database, and therefore the attacker now cannot reproduce the key; cannot reproduce the HMAC.
+It protects the identity of the sender of all messages in the database, and therefore the attacker now cannot reproduce the key; cannot reproduce the correct HMAC.

 Having a single key stored by deaddrop in either sourcecode or the database itself would introduce a single point of failure.
 With the key being different in every permutation of sender and user, it is more secure.